 Drip machines also have the unique ability to brew several cups at a time.
 And the commercial machines that you see at restaurants and coffee shops can brew large amounts at once.

-Coffee Drip Method Benefits
+Benefits of the Coffee Drip Method

 Every coffee method has its pros and cons.
-And a legit coffee lover will probably complain about the quality of a typical budget-friendly home coffee maker, instead recommending a manual dripper.
+And, a legit coffee lover will probably complain about the quality of a typical budget-friendly home coffee maker, instead recommending a manual dripper.

 But even specialty coffee geeks can enjoy the benefits of the drip method, including: